Thedatababbler/proj1Navigation/README.md

 ```
 you could train both networks with either priority exp replay or the origin exp replay.

 __Note: For grading purpose, please train the agent with Dueling DQN without priority exp replay.
-Run as following__
+Run the code as following__
 ```javascript
 python Navigation.py Duel replay
 ```